 $entry = \Statamic\Facades\Entry::find('f6d5a87');

 Each data type may have more methods for retrieving data.
-You can also find an entry by it’s slug or URI:
+For example, you can find an entry by its URI.

 Like Laravel, if you’re expecting a collection of models, you will receive a collection.
 However, Statamic will give you a subclass like EntryCollection